Crejaud/gdrive-upload-action/README.md

 `echo -n $(cat credentials.json)| base64 -w 0`

+On mac this the base64 by default opts for -w as 0, you can skip and just use base64 without any params.

+**NOTE:** If the action is failing due to `\n` issues in the JWT Credentials, you will need to escape the \n characters in your credentials.json.  `\n -> \\n`

 You will also need to **share the drive with the service account.** To do this, just share the folder like you would normally with a friend, except you share it with the service account email address.
 Additionally you will need to give the service account acccess to the google drive API.
 Go to `https://console.developers.google.com/apis/api/drive.googleapis.com/overview?project={PROJECT_ID}`.
 Where `{PROJECT_ID}` is the id of your GCP project.
 Find more info about that [here.](https://support.google.com/googleapi/answer/7014113?hl=en)